What’s new in Norton 360 with LifeLock?

 This is an underground online community where criminals can go to buy and sell your personal information.
 Norton 360 has Dark Web Monitoring powered by LifeLock§, where the dark web is monitored for your personal information and notifications are sent if we find your personal information.

-A lost wallet can mean a lost identity.
-If your wallet is lost or stolen, you can call us and we’ll help cancel or replace credit cards, driver’s licenses, Social Security cards, insurance cards and more.
+A stolen wallet could mean a stolen identity.
+If your wallet is stolen, you can call us and we’ll help cancel or replace credit cards, driver’s licenses, Social Security cards, insurance cards and more.

 The LifeLock Million Dollar Protection Package††† is available should the unexpected happen and you become a victim of identity theft.
 You will be covered for personal expenses you incur and money stolen as a result of identity theft, up to the limits of your plan.
 We will also provide lawyers and experts, up to $1 million, if needed to help resolve your case.